666uvu/NoCrashes/README.md

-NoCrashes, ported to babric and it actually doesn't even kick you, compatible server-size (no need for it on the client) and client-side (for singleplayer only).
+NoCrashes, ported to babric and it actually doesn't even kick you, compatible server-side (no need for it on the client) and client-side (for singleplayer only).